ZapoVerde/RoboSmith/docs/architecture/ux_vision.md

 *   **The Diversion:** A test fails.
 The user sees the `Run Tests` block turn red `[❌]`.
 The `SIGNAL:FAILURE` arrow glows, and the "lit path" visibly diverts to the `Troubleshoot Code` block, which begins to pulsate.
 The system is attempting to self-correct, and the user has a perfect, real-time view of this "troubleshooting loop."

 ### 3.4.
 The "Glass Box": On-Demand, Surgical Transparency
-The user is curious about the failure.
-They click the red `Run Tests` block in the diagram.

-This action populates the **Inspector Panels** in the bottom panel area.
+The user is curious about the failure[cite: 1556].
+They click the red `Run Tests` block in the diagram[cite: 1557].
+This single action populates the unified **"Intervention Panel"** in the bottom panel area[cite: 1558].
-*   The **"Context Inspector"** instantly shows the "little icons" representing the exact recipe of context that was fed into the test runner: the source file, the test file, and the system rules.
-Clicking an icon provides a pop-up or peek view of that content.
-*   The **"RoboSmith Chat"** panel instantly filters the entire history to show only the conversation relevant to this block: the input command and the full, raw `stderr` output from the test failure.

-The "black box" of automation is gone.
-The user has a complete, interactive "glass box" to understand any step of the process.
+* The "black box" of automation is gone.
+The user has a complete, interactive "glass box" to understand any step of the process[cite: 1562].
+* This single panel displays the full context for the selected block: the "little icons" representing the input context *and* the scrollable chat history (`ExecutionPayload`) showing the step's inputs and outputs [cite: 1559-1561].
+* If the block is *halted*, this same panel also displays the interactive controls, merging observability and intervention into one view.

 ### 3.5.
 The Final Decision: The Integration Panel
 The workflow completes.
 The Mission Control Panel is replaced by the clean, focused **Integration Panel**.
 The automation is over; it is time for the director's final decision.
 The user is presented with a clear choice, embodied by four buttons: